David Fish, the Scott Mead '77 Family Head Coach for Harvard Men's Tennis, enters his 42nd season with the Crimson in 2017-18.

-Fish has guided Harvard into the NCAA Championships 21 times, including 10 consecutive seasons from 1990 to 1999.
-He coached Harvard to its first ever NCAA Tournament victory with a 5-4 win over Drake in 1992, and has coached the Crimson to 14 total NCAA tourney wins.
+Winner of the 2014 ITA Meritorious Service Award for his outstanding commitments and contributions to the ITA and college tennis, Fish has guided Harvard into the NCAA Championships 23 times, including 10-consecutive seasons from 1990 to 1999.
+He coached Harvard to its first ever NCAA Tournament victory with a 5-4 win over Drake in 1992, and has coached the Crimson to 15 total NCAA tourney wins.

 A 1972 graduate of Harvard, Fish played on three national championship squash teams and one Ivy Champion tennis team with the Crimson.
 Fish served as captain for both the tennis and squash teams.